CMMC 2.0 Compliance Guide: Requirements, Levels & Certification Costs

 CMMC Level 3: Expert

-CMMC 2.0 Level 3 is the highest level, designed for organizations handling CUI.
+CMMC 2.0 Level 3 is the highest level and applies to contractors working on the most sensitive national security programs involving CUI.
 It focuses on advanced cybersecurity practices to protect against Advanced Persistent Threats (APTs).
 It builds on the practices of Levels 1 and 2 and incorporates 24 additional requirements from a subset of NIST SP 800-172 controls (specific practices are defined by the DoD).
 Before pursuing Level 3, organizations must satisfy compliance requirements for CMMC Level 2.
 A government-led assessment by the DoD is conducted every three years.

 In addition to referring to the CyberAB website and the Department of Defense CMMC page for official guidance and resources on CMMC requirements, asset categorizations, and levels, you can use the decision tree below to help determine which level applies to you.